widdowquinn/2016-01-11-dundee/lessons/R_gapminder/slides.md

 (5min)

-* Creata list of length two containing a character vector for each of the sections in this part of the workshop:
+* Create a list of length two containing a character vector for each of the sections in this part of the workshop:
-  * Data types
+  * `Data types`
-  * Data structures
+  * `Data structures`
 * Populate each character vector with the names of the data types and data structures we’ve seen so far.

 ![Red/green sticky](images/red_green_sticky.png)